Krakow, Wisconsin

 Krakow is an unincorporated community and census-designated place located primarily in Shawano County, Wisconsin, United States, with a small portion in Oconto County.
 Krakow is located on Wisconsin Highway 32 north of Pulaski, in the towns of Chase, and Angelica.
 Krakow has a post office with ZIP code 54137.
-As of the 2010 census, its population is 354.
-Krakow has a Catholic Church and a tavern.
-In its heyday, Krakow had a grocery store, cheese factory, pickle canning company, movie theaters, and a few taverns, a parochial and a public schools.
+As of the 2020 census, its population is 378.

+Krakow has a Catholic church and a tavern.
+In its heyday, it had a grocery store, a cheese factory, a pickle canning company, movie theaters, a few taverns, a parochial school, and a public school.